 IS IT LEGAL TO TRAVEL TO CUBA?

 As a participant in our group program, YES, ABSOLUTELY!
 We take utmost care to ensure we are in compliance with U.S. law.
 Our goal is to promote contact with and support of people in Cuba with a full schedule of activities.
-Up until June 5, 2019, CW was operating under a general license to travel to Cuba to conduct people-to-people exchanges, pursuant to the Department of the Treasury’s Office of Foreign Assets Control (OFAC) § 515.565(b) rule regarding legally authorized travel to Cuba.
-Payments and reservations made before that date were grandfathered in, pursuant to Treasury Department rules, allowing one last people-to-people exchange trip in November 2019.
-Going forward from June 5, 2019, our programs have continued under the category of "Support of the Cuban People", which allows for legal travel to Cuba under certain restrictions, to which we adhere.
+Our programs operate under the category of "Support of the Cuban People", which allows for legal travel to Cuba under certain restrictions, to which we adhere.

 WHAT SKILL LEVEL IS REQUIRED AND WHAT INSTRUCTION WILL THERE BE?

-We accept everyone from beginners to advanced professionals (and their spouses).
+We accept everyone from beginners to advanced professionals (and their spouses), even those with just camera phones.
 Having a laptop or viewing pad to review and share images helps to make the most of the workshop, so please bring what is needed in order to view and share your images.

-Alex is largely available throughout the trip to review your images personally, although what we've observed is that after investing time and energy in getting to such an amazing place, many choose to edit their work after they return home and focus on making pictures on site.
+Alex is largely available throughout the trip to review your images personally, although what we've observed is that after investing time and energy in getting to such an amazing place, many choose to edit their work after they return home and focus on taking advantage of their time in-country.

 We hope that you will share and support the people you meet with our photography.
 The sharing will continue as we all keep in touch and support each other after we return back to the States.
 For that reason, we will have a social media group to stay in touch.
 It can help encourage your growth as a photographer and passion for Cuba.
 Our trips are not just about having amazing experiences and supporting Cubans, they're about joining a creative community as well.
 We hope you will join us!